mikey506/xbot/README.md

 # xbot

-Xbot is a modular C IRC bot.
+xbot is a modular IRC bot in C for Linux and Windows

 ## Building